2026 Programme

 13:00

-TO Be ANNOUNCED…
+KEYNOTE TO BE ANNOUNCED…

-• Panel, Main Stage
+• Panel, 40 mins

-FROM THE OUTSIDE LOOKING IN: WHAT OTHER SECTORS SEE THAT WE MIGHT MISS
+WHAT OTHER SECTORS SEE THAT WE MIGHT MISS

 Sometimes the most valuable insight comes from those not operating inside the bubble.
 In this panel, marketing leaders from outside the experience economy share the trends, behaviours and shifts they are seeing across other sectors and how they are adapting their strategies in response.